zeroruka/video-wallpaper-scripts/README.md

 # Video Wallpaper Scripts

-Some scripts to make setting a video as your wallpaper on linux easier.
+Some scripts to make setting a video/gif as your wallpaper on linux easier.

-This is only tested working on arch with tiling WMs (dwm, qtile, i3, xmonad, herbstluft, awesome).
+This is only tested working on arch with tiling WMs (dwm, qtile, i3, xmonad, herbstluft, awesome)

 ##### Change wallpaper quickly using setwall script